fedecan-ca/fedecan.ca/docs/en/index.md

 <HorizontalCard
     title="Lemmy.ca"
     image="/img/lemmy-screenshots.png"
     excerpt="Lemmy follows a forum format, similar to platforms like Reddit or Hacker News.
 You can share and discuss links, text, and images, and upvote/downvote content to decide on what content rises to the top.
-Join our instance and can connect to communities from all over!" url="./guide/lemmy/overview"
+Join one instance and connect to communities from all over!" url="./guide/lemmy/overview"
     :hideAuthor="true"
     :hideCategory="true"